nimbix/jardoc/docs/kns_apps_tutorial.md

 ## 2.4.
 Gotty shell

-It is possible to request a gotty shell to be created along the deployment of the application.
+It is possible to request a gotty shell to be created during the deployment of the application.

 ```json
                 "enable_gotty_shell": "true",